jcuene/Working-Ideas/README.md

 Sites to check out

-Sites are important to read
+Funny sites are important to read when there is good news.